Santiago Hernández: 2011

 SAG Team and raced a FTR Moto M211.
 He raced 16 out of 17 races, and scored a best of 21st place, thus failing to score points.
 He was even replaced by Raffaele de Rosa for one race, who also scored a 21st place in his only race with the FTR bike.

-For 2012 he was left without a contract and he left the world championships.
+For 2012, Hernández was left without a contract and he left the world championships.